Motorcycle Fatality, Injury and Alcohol-Related Statistics

 Common Injuries Resulting from Motorcycle Accidents

-Because the motorcyclist is completely exposed, an accident of any kind is likely to result in extreme injuries or death.
-Common injuries include: neck injuries, back and spinal injuries, paralysis, traumatic head injuries, fractures of extremities, amputation injuries, facial injuries, internal organ damage, skin tearing and burning, wrist, elbow, ankle and foot injuries and more.
+Because the motorcyclist is completely exposed, an accident of any kind is likely to result in serious injuries or death.
+Common injuries include: neck injuries, back and spinal injuries, paralysis, traumatic brain injuries, fractures of extremities, amputation injuries, facial injuries, internal organ damage, skin tearing and burning, joint and other orthopedic injuries.

 If you were injured in a motorcycle accident that was caused in part or whole by another driver’s negligence, or by defective roads, or by other intervening causes such as defective equipment, you may pursue compensation for past and future medical expenses, past and future lost income, pain and suffering, property damage and more.
 Families of deceased accident victims may pursue compensation in a wrongful death lawsuit.